timhaintz/timhaintz.github.io/_drafts/draft-post.md

 layout: post
 title: "My First Pester Test"

-date: 2018-10-17
+date: 2018-11-14
 ---
 ### Introduction
 I first read [The Pester Book](https://leanpub.com/pesterbook) a couple of years ago.
 Below is my first Pester test.
 It tests if the *Guest* user account is enabled in Active Directory.

 I used [Write Your First Pester Test Today](https://sqldbawithabeard.com/2017/11/16/write-your-first-pester-test-today/) as a guide.

-I plan on writing a lot more Pester tests and discussing them here.
+I plan on writing a lot more Pester Tests and discussing them here.

 ### Script
 #### PowerShell Code Block